MichaelTanji/security_career_assessment_screen/ALPHA.md

 ---
 You know nothing about the field of X. How do you go about getting a job in the field?

-* Read/study as much as I can, join X groups and absorb as much knowledge as I can.
-Try to get an entry-level gig somewhere.
+* Study as much as I can and join X discussion groups.
+Build up a reputation and then start applying for jobs.
+* Try to get an entry-level job in a company that does X, even if it isn't directly involved in X.
-* Find a graduate/undergraduate program, apply, network, hit the job fairs before graduation.
+* Find a college program i X, network, hit the job fairs before graduation.
-*  Asfafs
-* Asfa
+* Study as much as I can.
+Work on small personal projects in X and share them.
+Apply for jobs.
 ---
 At work, when you get done with your assigned tasks, your first instinct is to:

 * Take on more work.
-* Figure out how to make my job easier.
+* Write some code, build a jig, or other task that will make my job easier.
 * Help others with their work.
 * Work on something I want to not have to.
 ---
-Your workplace has suggestion boxes everywhere.
 The boss always says his door is open to talk about new ideas and ways of doing things.
+Your take on this is:

 * That’s what every boss says; they don’t mean it.
 They’re not going to mess with what got them where they are.
 * Bob brought an idea to the boss once and a month later he was fired.
-* Bob brought an idea to the boss once, they tried it and it failed miserably.
+* Alice brought an idea to the boss once, they tried it, it worked, and all Alice got was a $100 gift card.
+* Might as well give it a shot; if it works you're hero and if it doesn't you don't want to work in a place like this anyway.
 ---
 You supervise a team of 10 people.
 One of them comes to you with a new idea for how to do their job.
 Your first instinct is to:

-* Remind them that there is one approved way to do the job and that they could get in trouble for changing things up.
+* Remind them that there is one approved way to do the job and that they could get in trouble for changing things.
 * Point out the risks involved in doing things differently.
-* Listen to the idea, assess its worthiness and compliance with organizational standards and goals, and let them try.
+* Listen to the idea, assess its worthiness and compliance with organizational standards and goals, and if the risk is low, let them try.
-* Explain the new process to the other nine people and let everyone benefit from the new approach.
+* Explain the new idea to the other nine people and make sure they all adopt it.
+Let everyone benefit from the new approach.
 ---
 Your work on a project was minimal.
 The project took off though, and it has become something of a global phenomenon.
 When people find out you were a part of the project you feel:

 * Proud
 * Ashamed
 * Conflicted
-* Embarrassed
+* Sad
----
-You made a mistake, but didn’t realize it at the time.
-The mistake became public and circumstances are such that someone else is getting all the blame.
-This is not a trivial matter and the repercussions could be severe.

-* Better them than me.
-* Reveal the source of the problem anonymously and without naming names.
-The problem will get fixed and no one has to get in trouble.
-* Own up and take what’s coming.
-* Admit that you had _a_ role in what happened, but spread the blame around.
-They can’t punish everyone.
 ---
 You’re assigned to a project with two people who have less experience and skill than you do.
 Your first instinct is to: